California Becomes Waterwise: Forced Water Cuts

 “It is useful for the water agencies to know that we already got rid of most of our low-hanging fruit,” he said.

-The study, “Residential Water Conservation and the Rebound Effect: A Temporal Decomposition,” was co-authored by Dat Tran, a former postdoctoral scholar in UCR’s School of Public Policy, who is now an economist at the Office of Economic and Demographic Research in Florida, and Kurt Schwabe, an associate dean and professor of environmental economics and policy in the School of Public Policy.
+The study, called "Residential Water Conservation and the Rebound Effect: A Temporal Decomposition," was written by Mehdi Nemati, Dat Tran, and Kurt Schwabe from the University of California, Riverside’s School of Public Policy.